gurkirt20-2-2004/Moveinsyn_vendor_cab_assignement/Fleet-main/README.md

-->Vendor Cab and Driver Onboarding & Vendor Hierarchy Management
+## Vendor Cab and Driver Onboarding & Vendor Hierarchy Management

 This project is a dashboard for managing vendors, their drivers, cabs, and the overall vendor hierarchy.
 The idea is to give a super vendor full control over multiple sub-vendors, and to make onboarding and monitoring easy.

-It mainly focuses on:
+## It mainly focuses on:

 Onboarding vendors, drivers, and vehicles
 Maintaining multi-level hierarchy
 Delegation and control for super vendors
 Simple UI for viewing and managing data

-⭐ What This Project Does
+##  What This Project Does

 1. Vendor Hierarchy Management
 The system supports multiple levels of vendors.